 Imprecise Budgets

-A variance between a budget and the actual balance sheet amount can result from a change from expectations or from an inaccurate budgeted amount.
+A variance between a budget and the actual financial account amount can result from a change from expectations or from an inaccurate budgeted amount.
 By their nature, budgets are estimates.
-Taking the time to understand the underlying drivers of a budgeted amount can drastically improve the effectiveness of a BVA.

 Lack of Analysis Thresholds

-Establishing what level of precision is required and what circumstances trigger additional follow up during a BVA is essential to making the process an effective control.
-Otherwise, variances that should probably be analyzed may not be, or time may be spent following up on a variance that isn’t a risk.
+Otherwise, variances that should probably be analyzed might not be, or time might be spent following up on a variance that isn’t a risk.
 Many organizations choose to define these thresholds in terms of absolute dollars and percentage of account balance.

 Superficial Analysis